In Pursuit of Complexity and Nuance

 -

-In the infamous words of Joan Didion, “we tell ourselves stories in order to live.”
+In the words of Joan Didion, “we tell ourselves stories in order to live.”
 Narrative Therapy listens for the cracks in those stories—the fault lines where identity might shift, however slightly, under the weight of a kinder interpretation.
-It is less about fixing what’s broken than unearthing the subtle but impactful, alternate plot lines buried beneath pathology.
+It is less about fixing what’s broken than unearthing the subtle, but impactful, alternate plot lines buried beneath pathology.

 -